Full Tour and Stage Riders

 See your GP

-Riders and Support crew need to see their GP for a general checkup to fill out a medical clearance form stating they are fit for Tour.
-They will also need to complete an online waiver which they will be sent once accepted on Tour.
+Riders and support crew need to consult their GP for a general examination and fill out a medical clearance form stating they are fit for a Tour.
+They will also need to complete an online waiver which they will be sent once accepted on a Tour.